huggingface/gym-pusht/README.md

 Passing the option `options["reset_to_state"]` will reset the environment to a specific state.

 > [!WARNING]
-> For legacy compatibility, the inner fonctionning has been preserved, and the state set is not the same as the
+> For legacy compatibility, the inner functioning has been preserved, and the state set is not the same as the
 > the one passed in the argument.

 ```python